Share this post

 You’ll still have to bid for ad spaces, but the storefront you can build through your existing Facebook Business Page is a free service.
 It lets you display your full catalog of product listings and provides a Checkout for the customer to purchase directly from your page.

-Unlike Google Shopping Actions, Facebook does not even charge a transaction fee on sales.
+Like with Buy on Google, Facebook does not even charge a transaction fee on sales.
 Facebook sees Shops simply as a way to build their user base and sell more ads.
 That 2.6 billion user base is already the company’s most valuable asset, and the basis for its business model.

 How Facebook Shops evolved